I love exploring the UK.

 1. From our short experience visiting France, everyone we met, whether that was in the Hypermarket, local shops, fast-food restaurants, and even street traders, was able to speak English.
 It’s polite to always start a conversation with “Bonjour, Parlez-vous, anglais?”(Hello, do you speak English?)
 And, most people, it seems, will be able to help you out 🙂

-2. The roads (at least in the places we visited), are in excellent condition compared to our roads in the UK.
+2. The roads (at least in the places we visited), are in excellent condition compared to our roads in the UK, and weren’t at all congested.

 4. Fuel prices can vary wildly.
 In the UK, supermarket fuel prices are usually a few pence cheaper than the major fuel brands.
 In France, that difference can be over 20c!
 We filled up at a hypermarket fuel station for €1.575 per litre.
 About 200 yards down the road, a ‘Total’ fuel station was charging €1.78 per litre.
 It’s definitely worth checking prices as you travel through.